GeoffreyHayward/hippo/.github/messages/pr-started.md

 ## Team PR (Pull Request) Process

-1. **All PR's are opened as a draft**
+1. **All PRs are opened as a draft**
-   - Don't worry, if set this as a draft got forgotten.
-The script's got our backs.
+   - Don’t worry if you forget to set your PR as a draft; the script has our backs.

 2. **All automated tests must pass**
-   - Ensure the CI pipeline's automation is green before moving forward.
+   - Ensure the CI pipeline is green before moving forward.

-3. **A Tester must mark this PR as “Ready for review”**
+3. **A tester must mark this PR as “Ready for review”**
    - This indicates that testing is complete.
-   - Testing includes: getting approve from the Product Owner (or proxy), checking all requeiments are met including any edge cases.
+   - Testing includes obtaining approval from the Product Owner (or proxy) and ensuring all requirements (including edge cases) are met.

-4. **A Developer must review and approve the code**
+4. **A developer must review and approve the code**
-   - This can happen before or after the PR is “Ready for review” but final approval is required.
+   - This can happen before or after the PR is marked “Ready for review”, but final approval is required.
-   - The developer that approves must be in the “PR Approver” group.
+   - The developer who approves must be in the “PR Approver” group.

-5. **Mergin the code**
+5. **Merging the code**
-    - Before merging the developer how opend the PR most flatten the commits down to one commit.
+   - Before merging, the developer who opened the PR must squash the commits down to a single commit.
-    - The “merge button” should be pressed by the developer who opened the PR, and they must be around the following day to support when the change goes into production.
+   - The “merge” button should be pressed by the developer who opened the PR, and they must be available the following day to support the change as it goes into production.

 By following these steps, we keep our process consistent and ensure high-quality merges.